swatbotics/hubo-sine-test/README.md

 The console will appear.
 Verify that the robot is free from obstruction and type

     homeAll

 to home the motors.
 Now press Ctrl+C to leave the hubo-ach console.
-Next, in the directory for this repository, run the command
+Next, with the robot still suspended above the ground, run the command

     sudo ./hubo-sine-test LHP